sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

   Update the code below to add the new method calculatePay shown in Figure 3.
 Update the main method to call the calculatePay method twice, once for each employee.
-  Use the CodeLens button or copy the code into the |visualizer| to confirm that your main method make the two calls to calculatePay, with the correct values passed into the method.
+  Use the CodeLens button or copy the code into the |visualizer| to confirm that your main method makes the two calls to calculatePay, with the correct values passed into the method.

   ~~~~
   public class CalculateEmployeePay